 2. Cover the top of your planter in 1/4-inch (6 mm) mesh wire hardware cloth.
 It holds your plants and soil in place while still giving them room to grow and spread out.

 3. Use plants that all have similar care instructions.
-It takes more than one season for your plants to grow and fill out the planter box, so they'll need overwintered.
+It takes more than one season for your plants to grow and fill out the planter box, so they'll need to be overwintered.
 Understand that some succulents must go through a dormant period, some succulents will withstand cold temperatures and others must be kept indoors.
 Plan accordingly.

 4. Leave the vertical planter on a flat surface for two to three months before you hang it or your plants may not develop the strong root systems they need to both survive and avoid falling out of the planter.